aws-samples/multitenant-sagemaker/README.md

 To avoid incurring ongoing costs, delete the resources you created as part of this solution bye executing following commands in order.

    $ cdk destroy Single-account-MulitenantSagemakerStack -c table_name=allTenants

+Note : Please note that this clean-up takes approximately 3 minutes.

 Security